ray-cast/ray-mmd/Materials/README.md

 Smoothness
 -------------
-　　Default data will fetched params from the `SpecularPower` and convert the `SpecularPower` to `Smoothness`.
+　　Smoothness maps determines the unevenness of surface, this is always a grayscale map, but there is almost never grayscale map used, and as such only uses the `R` channel in the `RGBA` map as default channel, it's almost a time when a material_2.0.fx is used, it'll fetched data from a `SpecularPower` from the `PMX` file and convert the `SpecularPower` to `Smoothness` as default value.

 * ##### SMOOTHNESS_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### SMOOTHNESS_MAP_TYPE